Program

 Monday through Thursday, camp life follows the same basic pattern.
 Breakfast provided by Monte Toyon staff starts the day, followed by separate adult and kid classes.

 Kids are matched up in groups by age.
 Except for preschoolers, who stay with the same teacher the whole 3 hours, there are three 1-hour classes, mandatory for children 17 and under and optional for adults.
-Kids 6-12 will have one craft class, at least one dance class, and potentially some sort of improv games depending on age.
+Kids 6-12 will have one craft class, one dance class, and one singing or music class.

 Teens have the option of attending the teen programming or the adult classes.
 Depending on the number of kids in each age group and the teacher’s needs, there may also be an opportunity for teens to help out in a younger kids’ class.